 Welcome to O'Kenny River Tubing

 Plan your exciting self guided river tubing adventure in Pembroke, Ontario!
 Rated #1 tubing experience in Ontario in 2024.
 O'Kenny River Tubing has offered an unforgettable experience for over 7000 excitement lovers from the age of 4 to 91.
-Every person gets their own tube.
+Every person will pilot their own tube.

-Current Conditions: Very hot sunny weather is forcasted.
-Water temperature July 28 was 83 degrees.
+Current Conditions: Hot sunny weather is forcasted.
+Water temperature August was 83 degrees.
 We are currently using the upper section.
 River speed is very slow.
-Trip times on August 3 varied from 1h 25 minutes to 3h 45 minutes.
+Trip times on August 28th varied from 1h 25 minutes to 3h 45 minutes.
 Paddles are highly recommended.
-We got a nice

 Services